[22-31 March 2024]

 Holy Week is an eminently religious celebration.
 A deep-rooted tradition throughout Spain, it evokes Christ’s death and resurrection, and all of its ceremonies are centred on remembering these religious-historical events.
-Santiago de Compostela’s Holy Week consists of more than a week of activities, including processions, liturgical services, a series of sacred and ancient music concerts and a thematic photography competition and exhibition.
+Santiago de Compostela’s Holy Week consists of more than a week of activities, including processions, liturgical services and sacred and ancient music concerts.

 The Holy Week’s moving and solemn nature means that both believers and non-believers are deeply touched by the passing of the silent processions, accompanied by the wounding sound of cornets and by the deep rhythm of drums.
 The habits and pointed hoods hiding the brotherhood members’ identity stresses the processions’ dramatic nature even further.